ablyamitsaini/ewheelers_V9.1.1/readme.txt

 	.
 Handled Form elements validations via a centralized class.
 	.
 Admin & User can perform multi select bulk operations(Update statues and Delete) on shop collection as well.
 	.
 Added min and max range for COD payments.
+	.
+Added a check for option values that not to be deleted if linked with an inventory.

 Fixes :
 	.
 Phpmailer Autoload function deprecated.